Try Azure AI Video Indexer enabled by Arc (preview)

-Azure AI Video Indexer enabled by Arc is an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
+Azure AI Video Indexer enabled by Arc is an Azure Arc extension enabled service that runs video and audio analysis, and generative AI on edge devices.
 The solution is designed to run on Azure Arc enabled Kubernetes and supports many video formats, including MP4 and other common formats.
 It supports several languages in all basic audio-related models.
 It assumes that one Video Indexer resource is mapped to one extension.

 This article walks you through the steps required to enable Video Indexer as an Arc extension on your current infrastructure.